 We at PAW are dedicated to providing our campers with exceptional summers of learning, exploration, and enrichment.
-PAW’s Family Info Center is your resource to ensure that your child’s experience is as welcoming, rewarding, and as awesome as possible!
+PAW’s Family Welcome Center is your resource to ensure that your child’s experience is as welcoming, rewarding, and as awesome as possible!

 Here, you will find your most important camp information including camp hours, drop off and pick-up times, sign in and sign out procedures, camp attire, food-packing guidance, allergies protocol, show day and costume info, camp fun facts, and so much more, all on one, easy to use page!

 Don’t forget to check out our Happy Campers section which includes some of our tips and tricks for summer camp,

 many of which have been published in LA Parent Magazine.

 Our drop-off and supervised playtime is available from 8:30am until 8:55am and the camp day begins at 9:00am.
 We kindly ask that all campers be at camp and ready to go by 8:55am so that we can make sure to fit as much fun and learning into the day as possible, and so that nobody misses our daily morning warm-ups and activities!
 NO child may be dropped off at any PAW Camp Location prior to our doors opening at 7:45am.

 We are happy to offer our Sunrise Student option, which is available from 7:45am-8:30am for any families that need the extra supervised camp time in the morning.
 Sunrise Students may arrive at camp as early as 7:45am each morning.
 You can either add an entire session as a Sunrise Student before the first day of camp at a discounted rate of $10 per day, or you can pay as you go and only join Sunrise Students on certain days at our daily rate of $15.